Dallas police officer accused in neighbor’s death fired

 - Debunking 5 viral rumors about Christine Blasey Ford, Kavanaugh’s accuser

+Jean family attorneys and protesters have been calling for her to be fired since the shooting.
+The family did not immediately comment on Guyger’s dismissal.

 Guyger was a four-year veteran of the police force.
-She told investigators that she had just ended a shift when she returned in uniform to the South Side Flats apartment complex.
+She told investigators that she had just ended a shift when she returned in uniform to the South Side Flats apartment complex where she lived.

-When she put her key in the apartment door, which was unlocked and slightly ajar, it opened, the affidavit said.
+She said when she put her key in the apartment door, which was unlocked and slightly ajar, it opened, according to the affidavit.
 Inside, the lights were off, and she saw a figure in the darkness that cast a large silhouette across the room, according to the officer’s account.

 She called 911.
 When asked where she was, she returned to the front door to see she was in the wrong unit, according to the affidavit.
 The 911 tapes have not been released.